Hi, it’s Vanessa, your ENLIGHTENMENT host,

-California is one of the best places in the world to live — that’s why I started the Golden State Book Club.
-But I also love to travel, and read books about other amazing places I love and would love to visit.
+I love to travel, and read books about other amazing places I love and would love to visit.
 I’m hoping there are other travelers, both active and armchair, who feel the same.
-So for us, here is the Wanderlust Book Club, which will alternate every month with the Golden State Club.
+So for us, here is the Wanderlust Book Club, which will alternate every month with the Golden State Club (books about California.)

 Because I’d like to visit more National Parks, I’m kicking things off with Leave Only Footprints: My Acadia-to-Zion Journey Through Every National Park by Conor Knighton.